On this page

 If you have any concerns about your health and getting the COVID-19 vaccine you should speak to a GP or health professional.

-You should bring a face mask, appointment confirmation, and a Medicare Card or Individual Healthcare Identifier (IHI) number if you have them.
+Bring your appointment confirmation, and a Medicare Card or Individual Healthcare Identifier (IHI) number if you have them.

 Tell your provider if you are allergic to any ingredients in any COVID-19 vaccine or have had a severe allergic reaction to other vaccines or medicines in the past.